Logo Voyage

 Fees and permits

-The fee scheme is a bit complicated and each trip will involve several layers of fees including separate items for (additional) entrance fees, tour guide and transport.
+The fee scheme is a bit complicated and each trip may involve several layers of fees including separate items for (additional) entrance fees, tour guide, and transport.

 The ferry operates from around 6 am - 7 pm.
 If you book the early morning (5 AM) Wild Gibbon Trek (see below) through the park headquarters, an early boat can be arranged to ferry you across, allowing you to spend the night outside the park and still do the trek, but that needs to be arranged at least a day in advance (December 2024).